Nyabsi/blog/blogs/pico-4-ultra-review.md

 unique feature of Pico 4 Ultra is it's capability to take Spatial images and videos captures through Screen Capture

-PICO has made this feature extremely painless to use and it's definitely something I use often
+PICO has made this feature very easy to use and it's definitely something I use often

 #### PCVR Streaming